Katy Fox: Storylines

-On Thursday 10 April 2008, Katy decided she was going to leave Hollyoaks Village for good, and as she was waiting for her taxi Justin stopped her and Katy and Justin had an extremely tearful farewell.
-As Katy got into her taxi Justin told her that he will always love her.
-As Katy was on her way out of Hollyoaks, Louise and Warren stopped the taxi and Louise violently dragged Katy out of the car and Louise confronted Katy, but Warren told Louise to let her stay and Katy had a talk.
+On Thursday 10 April 2008, Katy decided she was going to leave Hollyoaks Village for good, and as she was waiting for her taxi, Justin stopped her.
+Katy and Justin had an extremely tearful farewell.
+As Katy got into her taxi, Justin told her that he will always love her.
+As Katy was on her way out of Hollyoaks, Louise and Warren stopped the taxi and Louise violently dragged Katy out of the car.
+Louise confronted Katy but Warren told Louise to let her stay and Katy had a talk.
 Warren desperately tried to persuade Katy to stay in Hollyoaks but she refused.
 Katy and Warren had a talk and Katy told Warren she could not cope with lying about Sean.
 Katy then got into the taxi and left Hollyoaks Village for good.
 On 22 July 2016, Warren tells Sienna Blake (Anna Passey) that Katy recently died of a drug overdose.
 On 1 February 2017, it was revealed via recorded video footage that both Joel Dexter and Bart McQueen were involved in supplying the drugs that caused Katy to overdose.